Today marks the 76th Anniversary of the Second Great Fire of London.

 The German raid planned for the night of the 29th December was to feature an initial attack led by a specialist Pathfinder Squadron, followed by the first wave of bombers with mainly incendiary bombs and some high explosives to set the City alight, followed much later in the evening by the second wave of bombers with high explosive bombs.
 The clear intention was to destroy the City with key strategic targets being the bridges over the river, train stations and tracks and communications centres such as the Faraday building on Queen Victoria Street which was a centre for the London Telephony system and also for international telephony circuits.

 The role of the Pathfinder squadron was to locate the target using a beam radio system where radio signals transmitted from the Continent would direct a plane to its target with a change in the signal where beams crossed indicating a key geographic point to commence the attack.

 The planes of the Pathfinder Squadron flew over the countryside between the coast and south London and on approaching Mitcham the signal changed indicating the point from where a carefully planned course and time would lead the planes directly to the centre of London.

 This approach allowed for accurate bombing despite the heavy layers of cloud below.
-The aim of the Pathfinders was to start fires which the main bomber force could then follow.
+The Pathfinders aimed to start fires which the main bomber force could then follow.